 This isn’t the first time The Simpsons has referenced opera in an episode.
 Take a look at some more opera in TV clips.

-You can see Puccini’s La bohème at the London Coliseum.
-Find out more and book tickets below.
+You can see Puccini’s La bohème at the at the South Facing Festival.
+Find out more and book tickets here.